Frequently Asked Questions for Federal Agencies

 - Meet the requirements in the agreement the agency signed

-Providing updates is part of what the agency agreed to in its annual certification with DMS.
+Providing updates is part of what the agency agreed to in its annual certification with Fiscal Service.

-Agency must aggressively collect delinquent debts.
-Giving DMS updated information that helps us collect those debts means you are fulfilling that requirement.
+Agency must collect delinquent debts.
+Giving Fiscal Service updated information that helps us collect those debts means you are fulfilling that requirement.

 See I TFM 4-4035.40 – Transfer Eligible Debts to Fiscal Service; Provide Debt and Debtor Information to Fiscal Service.